anyayunli/GeoParsingNSF/README.md

 ##### NER
 For general use, we provide pre-trained NER models, which could be downloaded through [OpenNLP pre-trained models](http://opennlp.sourceforge.net/models-1.5/)

-Since OpenNLP's default name finder is not accurate, customized your own ner model is hight suggested.
+Since OpenNLP's default name finder is not accurate, customized your own ner model is hight recommended.
 In this case, please follow the instructions [here](http://opennlp.apache.org/documentation/1.5.3/manual/opennlp.html#tools.namefind.training)

 Once you have you customized training model, put it in the following file path:
 >`src/main/java/org/apache/tika/parser/geo/topic/model/`